Version 1.2 issued 18 December 2018

 If you need users’ consent to store and process their personal data you’ll need to follow GDPR rules on obtaining consent (opens in a new tab).

-If you store or process data outside the European Economic Area, you must:
+If you store or process data outside the European Economic Area, you must follow GDPR guidance on international transfers (opens in a new tab).

 You must store data to meet our policy on keeping your pay and tax records (opens in a new tab).